jessekhaira/ig_clone/readme.md

 <br>
 <img src="./screenshots/responsive_user_profile.png" width="600">

-Viewing all users that follow this user
+Viewing all users that are followers of this user
 <br>
 <img src="./screenshots/see_all_followers.png" width="600">

-Viewing all users this users follows
+Viewing all users this user is following
 <br>
 <img src="./screenshots/see_all_following.png" width="600">